+The syntax of the connect system call depends on the communication domain.
 An error is returned if the connection was unsuccessful; any name automatically bound by the system remains, however.
 Applications should use the close system call to deallocate the socket and descriptor.
 Common errors associated with sockets are listed in Table 4-5 in Section 4.5.
 If the connection is successful, the socket is associated with the server and data transfer begins.

-See connect(2) for more information.
+See connect(2) for function syntax, parameters, and errors.